joemcmahon/python-azuracast-monitor/README.md

 webhook URL to `.env`, and then run `python azmonitor.py` to start the monitor.

 If you prefer Docker, then a `docker build .` or a `docker-compose up` will work.
+The `docker-compose` file restarts the monitor once every 24 hours, as Python's memory management seems to leak in the SSE monitor, eventually causing it to stop responding.
+A once-a-day restart is a cheap and simple way to fix this.